Catholicism and Protestantism

 • The British Foreign Bible Society excised the deuterocanonical books in 1804 that had been included in every King James Version bible edition since the first one in 1611.

 Now, to add insult to injury, most Protestants deny these changes were ever made by their leaders.
-They continue to attempt to change history by claiming that, if anyone changed scripture, it was the Catholic Church when they added the deuterocanonical books the bible.
-They assert this with a straight face.
+They continue to attempt to change history by claiming that, if anyone changed scripture, it was the Catholic Church when they (The Council of Trent) added the deuterocanonical books to the bible.

 • Breaking with a nearly 1900 year Christian tradition, a woman was ordained as a protestant minister in 1853, opening the floodgates to more and more protestant women being ordained, some even as bishops.